 Pyrope Garnet Gemstone Mythology, Metaphysical and Alternative Crystal Healing Powers Back to Top

-Garnet has long been thought of as a travellers' stone.
+Garnet has long been thought of as a travelers' stone.
 In fact, Noah's Ark is said to have had a garnet lantern to help navigate during the night.
 In traditional Hindu belief systems, garnet is associated with Muladhara, or the "root chakra", which is positioned at the base of the spine.
 The root chakra when clear is associated with healthy sexual activity and feelings of security and stability.
 Garnet is also thought to promote successful business, encourage compassion and aid self-confidence.
 Garnet is said to have the ability to heal the blood and encourage good circulation.
 Garnet is the traditional birthstone for January, the zodiacal stone for Aquarius and the second anniversary stone.

-Note: Buy coloured gemstones by size and not by carat weight.
-Coloured stones vary in size-to-weight ratio.
+Note: Buy colored gemstones by size and not by carat weight.
+Colored stones vary in size-to-weight ratio.
 Some stones are larger and others are smaller than diamonds by weight in comparison.

 An antique pyrope garnet hairpin is exhibited at the Smithsonian Museum of Natural History, USA.
 This is a stunning example of Bohemian garnets; the pyrope garnets set into the hairpin originated in the mines of Bohemia, Czech Republic.

 Pyrope garnet gemstones are quite tough and durable.
 Proper care for pyrope garnets includes protecting them from hard blows, which could damage them.
 To clean your pyrope garnets, simply use warm soapy water and a soft cloth.
 Be sure to rinse well to remove soapy residue.
 As with most gemstones, ultrasonic cleaners and steamers are not recommended.
 Pyrope garnets should not be exposed to sudden changes in temperature.
-Always remove any jewellery or gemstones before exercising, cleaning or engaging in harsh physical activities such as sport.
+Always remove any jewelry or gemstones before exercising, cleaning or engaging in harsh physical activities such as sport.
 Store pyrope garnets away from other gemstones to avoid scratches.
-It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewellery box.
+It is best to wrap gemstones in soft cloth or place them inside a fabric-lined jewelry box.